cf020031308/redisio/README.md

 Each redis command is mapped to a method with a same name.
-Calling it in this method-way will send the command, then read all the replies, and return the last one.
+Calling it in this method-like way will send the command, then read all the replies, and return the last one.

 ```python
 assert '3' == rd('SET', 'x', 3).get('x')